-19 In many LWR designs, the technology used for equipment hatches might not be fast enough to ensure re-closure and restoration of the containment integrity before a radioactive release occurs.
+In many light water reactor designs, the technology used for equipment hatches might not be fast enough to ensure reclosure and restoration of the integrity of the containment before a radioactive release occurs.

-18 As the containment function might be jeopardised by the initiating event, any escalation to significant fuel degradation has to be analysed and, where relevant, considered for 'practical elimination'
+&lt;sup>18 As the containment function might be jeopardized by the initiating event, any escalation to significant fuel degradation has to be analysed and, where relevant, considered for practical elimination.